 Peer volunteers: For families facing a recent diagnosis, the early days of treatment can be dizzying and difficult.
 Transition volunteers provide an experienced and supportive presence, with the flexibility to run errands and provide other help to parents and caregivers as schedules allow.

 Family volunteers: On a weekly basis, or as needed, trained Care Partners provide a break for parents or primary caregivers.
 They assist with transportation, picking up groceries, delivering welcome bags to new patients, supporting playroom and bedside activities for patients and siblings and much more.

 Unit volunteers: These volunteers, available at posted hours throughout the week, can provide a short break for caregivers by entertaining patients and siblings with games, books, movies and more.

-Our Clinic Volunteers provide supervised arts-and-crafts projects to your child, and other young patients and siblings during out-patient appointments at the Journey Clinic.
+Clinic Volunteers: Volunteers provide supervised arts-and-crafts projects to patients and families during out-patient appointments at the Journey Clinic.

-Care Partners was established in 1983 through the collaborative efforts of these medical institutions and the Junior League of Minneapolis.
-It is funded by individual, foundation and corporate donors of Children’s Cancer Research Fund.
+Care Partners was established in 1983 through the collaborative efforts of the Junior League of Minneapolis and what was then called the University of Minnesota Hospitals and Clinic.
+Today, it is funded by individual, foundation and corporate donors of Children’s Cancer Research Fund.